Please see below some guidance for HDSBA members, for full list of the Bye-Laws please see the Flock Book

 Showing Your Sheep

 If showing your sheep, familiarise yourself with HDSBA’s Show Rules which can be found in the flock book and the regulations of each show that you enter.
-Always dress neatly in the showring and wear a clean white show coat, be courteous to the judge, other exhibitors and the public.
-Remember, the judge’s decision is final, but after all the judging has finished, do feel free to ask his opinion.
+Always dress neatly in the show ring and wear a clean white show coat, be courteous to the judge, other exhibitors and the public.
+Remember, the judge’s decision is final, but after all the judging has finished, do feel free to ask their opinion.

 HDSBA’s Official Sales

 HDSBA holds a number of official sales in Great Britain and Ireland.
-You will receive entry forms for any of these sales that are in your region, but if you want to enter any of these sales and have not received an entry form, please contact the Secretary.
+You will receive entry forms for any of these sales that are in your region via email and they are published on the website under ‘Sales Catalogues and Entry Forms’.
 A full list of sales is available on this website.
 Make sure that you send in your entry form in good time so that it is received before the closing date, as late entries will not be accepted.
 Only well grown sheep in good condition should be entered for sales, poor sheep will not sell!
 Full sales rules can be found in the Flock Book.

 The best policy for breeding pedigree sheep is to cull hard; only keep and sell the best stock (especially rams).
 Pay attention to the breed standard and only keep sheep that are free from physical weaknesses.